 The Association’s sections and working groups bring members together on the basis of their research interests providing vibrant and much appreciated spaces for intellectual exchange, networking and sociality both inside and outside the annual conferences.
 The ambassador scheme is designed as an essential supplement organised on the basis of geographical location.
 It has three main aims; providing additional points of contact, connection and support for IAMCR members, encouraging new members to join, and publicising and promoting the Association’s work in relevant academic and policy fora.
 These aims are pursued in a variety of ways.
-They include; convening mini conferences, maintaining dedicated social media sites and on- line discussion groups, presenting at relevant scholarly meetings, collaborating with local NGO’s, and offering free services for students and researchers as a prelude to encouraging IAMCR membership.
+They include; convening mini conferences, maintaining dedicated social media sites and on- line discussion groups (see IAMCR's Ambassador's group in Facebook), presenting at relevant scholarly meetings, collaborating with local NGO’s, and offering free services for students and researchers as a prelude to encouraging IAMCR membership.

 The successful recent workshop for students on Conceptualising Research organised by our ambassador in Bangladesh (see photo below) illustrates this outreach work in action.